Addiction and Polydrug Use

 Support Groups

+Support groups can provide a robust support system that many in recovery need during and after treatment.
 Peer-based recovery groups such as Alcoholics Anonymous, Narcotics Anonymous, and SMART Recovery are all designed to provide a safe and supportive environment for those in recovery.

-Find Help for an Addiction
+Find Help for Substance Use Disorder

-Whether you are struggling with one or multiple substances, remember that treatment options are available.
 Call the SAMHSA helpline at 1-800-662-4357 or visit their online program locator to find polydrug treatment options in your area.

 Frequently Asked Questions About Polydrug Use

-What is polysubstance abuse?
+What is speedballing?

 What are the three most common types of polysubstance abuse?